ICI3D/DAIDD/info/appinfo/index.md

 preferred.
 This workshop is not intended for those with substantial prior experience in dynamical modeling.

-The course registration fee is ZAR 28000, which includes meals and accommodation.
+The course registration fee is TBC, which includes meals and accommodation.

-The application process for the Clinic is competitive. **The deadline for receipt of applications is 01 October 2025 at 23:59 SAST.**
+The application process for the Clinic is competitive. **The deadline for receipt of applications is 22 September at 23:59 SAST.**
 Incomplete applications will not be considered.

-**Detailed application instructions are available via [the application form](https://forms.gle/fzQpVSxkeC4e63Rz9).**
+**Detailed application instructions are available via [the application form](https://forms.gle/MzqGxCCS49uJ7G188).**

 {% if site.takingapps == true %}
 [Apply now »](../../apply "Application Form"){:class="btn btn-{{page.alerttype}} btn-lg btn-rounded-3x"}